English Language Learning (ELL)

 About English Language Learning (ELL)

-If you want to improve your English to become a more confident employee and community member, this program can accommodate you in day or evening English Language Learning (ELL) classes.
+The English Language Learning program is open to all who desire to improve their English langauge skills to become a more confident employee and community member.
+We offer day, afternoon, and evening English Language Learning (ELL) classes.
 This program is formerly known as English as a Second Language.

 A classroom is involved in discussion.
 The woman in the middle is currently speaking, while the other students are focusing their attention toward her.